Overfl0w1/Fortnite-Health-Sounds/README.md

 python main.py
 ```
 # Modifications
 You can change the audio that plays when you lose or gain health.
-Just replace the audios whit the ones you want.
+Just replace the audios with the ones you want.

 **DONT CHANGE THE FOLDER OR NAME OF THE AUDIOS OR THEY WONT PLAY**
 ```